MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-report-company-portal-abandon.md

 ### User abandonment actions

-The following tables lists the user actions that indicate an incomplete enrollment has occurred.
+The following tables list the user actions that indicate enrollmnet is incomplete.

 #### Setup checklist section